valentinjoseph/lifescihub/README.md

 - admin-only operational endpoints for status and manual runs
 - public health endpoints for safe uptime checks
 - rate limiting on dashboard and chat traffic
-- trusted-host enforcement for the public domain
+- trusted-host enforcement for the configured public domain
 - HTTPS published through the reverse proxy
-- localhost-only app binding on the Lenovo host
+- localhost-only app and database bindings by default
 - hardened container settings with dropped Linux capabilities and `no-new-privileges`
 - no long-lived dashboard token persistence in browser `localStorage`